UnspecifiedLLC/skinny-bones-jekyll/_posts/2018-5-1-Devops-as-learning-tool.md

 layout: post
 title: Developer Driven DevOps as a Learning Tool
 ---
 We look at a simple pattern to introducing developer-driven devops to our team.
-We want our developers to have direct aaccess & ownership of infrastructure code; but we wanted to ease onboarding and minimize environment setup and maintenance.</br></br>We're trying out applying a pattern of 'Docker-containers-as-build-steps' to encapsulate the environment for executing infrastructure automation scripts.
+We want our developers to have direct aaccess & ownership of infrastructure code; but we want to minimize environment setup and maintenance.
+We're trying out applying a pattern of 'Docker-containers-as-build-steps' to encapsulate the environment for executing infrastructure automation scripts.
 Our first stab is a very quick wrapper around the GCloud and Kubectl clients; we're using the [Google cloud-builders](https://github.com/GoogleCloudPlatform/cloud-builders) for the clients.
 ---

 ### Background